THE EASIEST

 # Note that we use the 'devices' endpoint, not the 'device' endpoint

-This example function sends the same command to five devices with one API call.
+This example function sends the same command to multiple devices with one API call.

 Args: